exercism/x86-64-assembly/exercises/concept/black-jack/.docs/introduction.md

 ### Conditional Jump

-The family of instructions `jcc` transfers execution of the program to another point only if a specific condition is met.
+The family of instructions [jcc][jcc] transfers execution of the program to another point only if a specific condition is met.
 Otherwise, execution continues sequentially.

 Each condition maps to one or more flags in `rflags`.